 Here are some results from that meeting.

-- Advocate for and empower historically underrepresented and traditionally marginalized groups.
+- Advocate for and empower historically underrepresented and minoritized groups.

 - Provide a safe space for all students to engage their multiple, intersecting, and evolving identities.

-- Develop and implement co-curricular programs and services that foster cultural competency and identity.
+- Develop and implement co-curricular programs and services that foster cultural appreciation and identity.

-- Build connections to help create a community that values diversity in all of its forms.
+- Build connections to help create a sense of belonging and community that values diversity in all of its forms.

-Intercultural Success Center Planning - User Group Meeting Notes
+Intercultural Center Planning - User Group Meeting Notes

 - Storage, storage, storage!